 Their latest mobile app design is also a really nice addition to the Coral betting armoury.
 The app will allow you access to all markets that are on their website but will also allow you to view the live streams of a plethora of sports that they provide for their customers, all available on iPad, iPhone and Android devices.

 The site is also linked pretty heavily with a standout casino, bingo, poker and lotto sections serving up a diverse gambling portfolio if needed.
-The new Coral connect card also enables you to use the same account for both your online and offline betting by a simple credit card.
+The new Coral connect card also enables you to use the same account for both your online and offline betting.

 Ladbrokes have been one of the leading bookmakers since they were first established way back in 1925.
 They have been around for so long now that they are more of an institution in the gambling industry than just another bookmaker.
 They’ve had to work hard to compete with the ever increasing online world and coming from the old school high street shops, this is never an easy task.